 - Olive oil tasting and guided visit day 7

-- Public transport day 3
+- Public transport day 3 and 4

 - Luggage transportation hotel to hotel